Land climate

 - We discovered two new mechanisms by which land surfaces can control rainfall.
 First, we showed that dry soils cause dry atmospheres, leading to more raindrops evaporating as they fall, and less rain reaching the surface (2021).
 Second, we showed that “rough” surfaces (such as cities, forests and wind farms) heat up more during the day, generating mesoscale circulations that cause rainfall (2023).

 - Painting a landscape white increases its albedo and cools it.
 Similar “land radiative management” (LRM) schemes have been proposed as a way to locally reduce temperatures as the planet warms.
-We showed that conducting LRM on a region causes it to rain less over that region, but possibly rain more over surrounding regions (2023).
+We showed that conducting LRM on a region causes it to rain less over that region (2023).
+In a subsequent study (2024), we showed that it causes it to rain less over some immediate surrounding regions, too.
+Perversely, this means LRM causes surrounding regions to become warmer, rather than cooler, because of drier soils.
+If wealthy neighborhoods unilaterally adopt LRM to cool, this implies that they will effectively increase temperatures in surrounding regions, worsening heat inequality.
+This work was profiled in a Research Spotlight in Eos and covered in The Guardian.

 - We showed that irrigating Australia’s inland desert would not increase rainfall, contrary to a century of claims otherwise (2023).
 See this article we wrote for The Conversation for more background on the historical and political debate on this.